aleph-im/aleph-vm/examples/example_http_js/README.md

-# Aleph VM Rust Example
+# Aleph VM JS Example

-A simple example program written in Rust that can run in an Aleph VM.
+A simple example program written in JS that can run in an Aleph VM.

 ## About